 The maintenance and maintainability of websites is a much neglected topic.
-That’s an observation and a statement that have so far culminated in two maintainability guides, guides that are surely not all we can really document about the subject.
+That’s an observation that has prompted me to compile yet two maintainability guides, guides that are surely not all we can document about the subject.
 It’s a problematic observation, too, because: We cannot not maintain.

 Why is maintenance, why is maintainability so neglected?